I. Identity and contact details of the data controller

 X. Information for applicants

-• Personal identification information (e.g. name, address, contact details, date of birth, country)
+• Personal details (e.g. name, address, contact details, date of birth, country)

 • Qualifications (e.g. education, professional experience, language skills, further training)